Last Updated on

 If you’re toying with the idea of moving abroad for your career there are a few things to think about over and above the normal considerations you’d have when looking for a new job.

-- Are you actually entitled to work in your country of choice?
+- For starters, are you actually entitled to work in your country of choice?
 Some countries are easier to work in than others so do your research into working visas carefully.
 Although I live in Spain I work in Gibraltar and am one of the estimated 15,000 workers who crosses the border daily.
 Anyone with an EU passport or who resides in an EEA member country can work in Gibraltar without the need for a work permit.

 - Are you planning to carry on in your current profession or are you hoping to do something totally different?
 If it’s the former and you work for an international company, your current employer may have vacancies in their overseas office.
 If so, lucky you!
 If it’s the latter, will you have to take any courses to make the job search easier?
 Teaching English as a Foreign Language is always a popular option but the number of courses on offer can be bewildering and you don’t want to spend your money on a course that isn’t recognised internationally.
 CELTA is universally acknowledged as being one of the (if not the) best courses – definitely money well spent.

-Whether you’re at the very beginning of your working life or have a few years’ experience under your belt you need to start by thinking about the skills you have and the things you enjoy doing.
-This will give you an idea of what you can offer employers and also what sort of work you should be considering.
+Whether you’re at the very beginning of your working life or have a few years’ experience under your belt you need to consider what you can already do as well as what you enjoy doing.
+This will give you an idea of what you can offer employers as well as what sort of work you should be considering.
 Think as well about the way you like to work – are you happy to be left to your own devices or do you need to be part of a team?
 Thinking about these questions will determine the type of work you’d be best suited to.

 A strong CV